Amin-Golzari-Oskouei/EFWCWFCM/README.md

 The Source Code includes the Matlab implementation of the EFWCWFCM algorithm presented in:

-A. Golzari Oskouei, M. A. Balafar, and A.Bouyer, "Cluster-Weight and Maximum-Entropy-Regularized Feature-Weight learning in Fuzzy Clustering," Engineering Applications of Artificial Intelligence (submitted)
+A. Golzari Oskouei, M. A. Balafar, and A.Bouyer, "Cluster-Weight and Maximum-Entropy-Regularized Feature-Weight learning in Fuzzy Clustering," Applied Intelligence (submitted)

 Comments are written for all steps of the algorithm for better understanding the code.